lifting-bits/remill/README.md

 ### Binary Ninja

-Remill depends on [Binary Ninja](https://binary.ninja) to accurately disassemble program binaries.
+An alternative to IDA Pro is [Binary Ninja](https://binary.ninja).
+Remill can use Binary Ninja to accurately disassemble program binaries.